anoopjayadharan-me/kubernetes/README.md

 # kubernetes

 ### Setting up K8s Cluster using LXC/LXD
 **Note:** For development purpose and not recommended for Production use.
-Tested on Ubuntu 20.04 and kubernetes version 1.23 and 1.24
+Tested on Ubuntu 20.04 and kubernetes version 1.28

 ### Verify the system details kernel, memory and cpu
 uname -a